vanribeiro/30days-Of-JavaScript/challenge-files/08 - Fun with HTML5 Canvas/README.md

 context.globalCompositeOperation = 'difference';
 ```

+## About my adjustments on it

+Using an [MDN tutorial](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events/Using_Pointer_Events), I could adapted this challenge to touch screen, which means now we can draw on mobile devices! 😍

 ## Conclusion

 I had a lot of fun with this exercise! 😊💖

-You can see final result [here](https://vanribeiro-30daysofjavascript.netlify.app/challenge-files/08%20-%20fun%with%20html5%20canvas/). 😃😉😍
+You can see final result [here](https://vanribeiro-30daysofjavascript.netlify.app/challenge-files/08%20-%20fun%20with%20html5%20canvas/)). 😃😉😍

 That's all folks! 😃